Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

     3. Click the `Active` box to begin sending to `Spout`.
     ![Render Target](./images/rendertarget.jpg)
 4. To stream multiple cameras, just add additional `Array Elements`.
-5. You can control the `Active` tick-box via `Blueprints` to manage which cameras are rendering simultaneously and so reduce computational load.
+5. You can control the `Active` tick-box via `Blueprints` to manage which cameras are streaming from Unreal at any one time.

 ## Spout Receiver Manager